Cheniere Energy 3Q20 results analysis here

 Because of Covid-19, an important number of cargos has been cancelled for the 2020’ summer.
 It means that Cheniere received the fixed amount, but it does not receive the variable part of the contract.
 However, the good news is that the fixed amount does not imply any COGS, so it is 100% net revenue.

-On the expansion part, Corpus Christi new train is expected to be online in the 1H21.
-Meanwhile, the last one for Sabine Pass will be in the 2H22.
-Both trains are 4.85Mtpa.
+On the expansion part, Corpus Christi new train will be online in the

 Since Oct-20, we have already reached pre-Covid levels.
-It is expected to have a revenue of +$3Bn in the 4Q20.
+Bloomberg forecast says that Cheniere’s revenue will be +$3Bn in the 4Q20.

 How much debt has Cheniere?